Aminocd/slate/source/index.html.md

-get-icon-url | The URL at which the currency icon picture can be found number-of-reviews | The number of store reviews created for all stores associated with the currency average-score | The average score of store reviews created for all stores associated with the currency, out of 5
+get-icon-url | The URL at which the currency icon picture can be found number-of-reviews | The number of store reviews created for all stores associated with the currency average-score | The average score of store reviews created for all stores associated with the currency, out of 5 user-is-active | Whether the user that issues the currency is active

 ## Get a Currency with Authorization